ministryofjustice/developer-playground/README.md

 #### MariaDB

 This is our database server.<br>
 The php service is `linked` to MariaDB.
-Under the hood `docker compose` manages the network.
+Under the hood, `docker compose` manages the network.

 #### PhpMyAdmin